BIO 191. General Biology I. 4 Credit Hours.

 BIO 390.
-Independent Study in Bio & Natural Syst.
+Independent Study in Biology & Environmental Systems.
 1-3 Credit Hours.

 A student may pursue a semester or more of independent study in a specialized area of biology of mutual interest to the student and one or more members of the faculty in the department.
 This course is for the above average student whose interests and abilities go farther than normal course offerings.
 Proposals, indicating credit sought, must have approval prior to registration.
 Prerequisites or corequisites: 15 credit hours in BIO in addition to BIO 380.
 Carries biology major credit for the tenth biology course.